jewirth/Nanoex/README.md

 Nothing but offering a place for testing.

 ## How to use it?
 You're not really reading this, do you?
-Everything has be said!
+Everything has been said!